xrdocs-migration/SONiC/_blogs/sonicCertAutoDeployment.md

 {% include toc %}

+Deploying certificates, especially in complex network environments like those running SONiC NOS, can be a daunting task.
+Manually handling certificate generation, distribution, and renewal across multiple devices is not only tedious and time-consuming but also highly susceptible to human error.
+Furthermore, manual processes simply do not scale effectively as your network grows.
+This is where automation becomes indispensable.
+By leveraging tools like Ansible, the entire certificate deployment lifecycle can be streamlined, ensuring consistency, reducing errors, and enabling efficient management of your network's security infrastructure at scale.

 ## Ansible

 Ansible to be used in the lab for small automation tasks.
 Certificates deployment automation is explored in this section.